rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 *This section documents changes for Chromatofore versions.*

+- **Version 0.6.59 (9/10/2023)**:
+     Added: Can trigger loading filament, with the actuator moving the filament until the filament sensor is triggered.
+- **Version 0.6.0 (9/10/2023)**:
+   - Completion: Version 0.6 features
 - **Version 0.5.120 (9/4/2023)**:
    - Added: Server side objects that correspond to the actuator list.
 Just configuration information.
 No actions yet.
 - **Version 0.5.45 (9/4/2023)**: